 Putting it together-

-Boil a pot of water and keep simmering on low heat.
+Boil a litre of water and keep simmering on low heat on one side.

-In a skillet, saute onions & garlic with 1tbsp butter and 1 tbsp olive oil.
+In a skillet, saute the onions & garlic with 1 tsp butter and 1 tsp olive oil.
+Add some chilli flakes and thyme or rosemary.
+Add the drained barley and cook for a 30 seconds.

 Add the white wine and cook for another minute.

 Cook till the texture is smooth & creamy.
-Adjust taste for salt and pepper.
+Adjust taste for salt and pepper and chilli.

 Take off the heat.
-Add 1 tbsp butter & 1/4th cup parmesan cheese.
+Add 1 tsp butter & 1/4th cup Parmesan cheese or feta.
 Lightly combine.

 Garnish with chopped parsley and a drizzle of extra virgin olive oil.